-If you live on a property not serviced by the Verge Side Bulk Waste Collection, you may have the option of a Bulk Bin.
+If you live on a property not serviced by the Verge Side Bulk Waste Collection, you may have the option to request a Bulk Bin.
+To be eligible, your property must be located within 25km of Esperance town and be 10ha or less in size.

-Bulk Bin Requests will be available for residential blocks up to 10ha and within 25kms radius of Esperance Post Office.
+If your residential property lies outside the mapped collection area, you may be able to order a one-off bulk bin collection.
+Bulk Bin requests will be available for residential blocks up to 10ha and within 25kms radius of Esperance Post Office.

 Booking Request Form

-What are my options as a rural landowner who is not eligible for a bulk bin collection?
+What are my options as a rural landowner who is not eligible for a Bulk Bin collection?

 If you get permission from a friend or relative in town, you could leave your waste on their verge.